silvery107/monorec-slam/README.md

 # MonoRec SLAM
 In this project, our method:

-- Prevent the tracking algorithm from using matches that belong to dynamic objects, in most cases achieving the highest accuracy in evaluation.
+- Alleviate the tracking algorithm from using matches that belong to dynamic objects, in most cases achieving a higher accuracy in evaluation.

-- Prevent the mapping algorithm from including moving objects as part of the 3D map, obtaining a more static map of scenes.
+- Alleviate the mapping algorithm from including moving objects as part of the 3D map, obtaining a more static map of scenes.

-- Achieve a great balance between real-time capability and dynamic object masking.
+- Achieve a good balance between real-time capability and dynamic object masking.

 <img src="figures/monorec_slam.png" width="800">